LoRec: Large Language Model for Robust Sequential Recommendation against Poisoning Attacks: EXPERIMENTS

 \subsubsection{Adaptation to Different Settings in Sequential Recommender Systems}

 We investigate the adaptability of LoRec across different configurations to assess its generalizability.
-In the ID-based setup of sequential recommender systems, LoRec consistently delivers the most robust outcomes, confirming its superior performance, as detailed in Table~\ref{tab:rec_id}.
+In the ID-based setup, LoRec consistently delivers the most robust outcomes, confirming its superior performance, as detailed in Table~\ref{tab:rec_id}.